 Boutique Casino Will Increase Tourism, Create Jobs in Southern California’s High Desert

-In fall 2013, a new boutique casino is coming to the quaint desert enclave of Twentynine Palms, California, located just outside Palm Springs and nestled between Joshua Tree National Park and one of the country’s largest military training facilities—the United States Marine Corps Air Ground Combat Center.
+In March 2014, a new boutique casino is coming to the quaint desert enclave of Twentynine Palms, California, located just outside Palm Springs and nestled between Joshua Tree National Park and one of the country’s largest military training facilities—the United States Marine Corps Air Ground Combat Center.

 The Southern California-based tribe behind the Tortoise Rock Casino expects the project to attract tourists to the area, drive the High-Desert economy, and create jobs in construction, retail and gaming employment.